-There's a good chance you'll be asked something along the lines of "What can you contribute to this company?" in your next job interview.
-It's one of the most common job interview questions because it helps the hiring managers assess whether or not you'd be a good fit for the company's specific needs.
+There's a good chance you'll be asked, "What can you contribute to this company?" in your following job interview.
+It's one of the most common interview questions because it helps hiring managers assess if you're a good fit for the company's needs.

 How to answer "What can you contribute to this company?"

-The best way to answer behavioral interview questions is to give concrete examples of what you have accomplished in previous roles and how they relate to the potential employer's goals.
+The STAR method is a structured approach to answering behavioral job interview questions that uses concrete examples from previous roles related to the potential employer's goals.

-Ideally, prepare a few answers ahead of time that align your personal goals with the objectives of the company and the position.
-The closer you both align, the better your chances of getting the job offer (and the better it'll be for you!)
+Prepare a few answers ahead of time.
+Try to align your personal goals with the company's objectives and position.
+The closer the alignment, the higher your chances of getting a job offer (and the more enjoyable you'll find the role!)

 - AngelList: A tech & startup job board with thousands of company profiles.